sana15/inventory-manager/README.md

 # inventory-manager
 ## Full stack inventory manager application using Flask, HTML & jQuery
-A RESTful Web Service built for Inventory management Project with python Python 3.8.2 and Javascript
+A RESTful Web Service built for Inventory management Project with Python 3.8.2 and Javascript

 ## Installation